jelliedpizza/RoleBot/README.md

+ # [Watch out!
+This build is broken, I'm working on a new one!]
  # RoleBot: an open source bot whose sole purpose is role management (Proof of concept)

 ## **Requirements:**